Franz Brentano (1838-1917)

 2. Philosophy of Mind

-At a time when psychology was not yet an established science, Brentano believed that it could meet the same standards as related disciplines such as physiology, while also serving philosophy.
+Brentano believed that psychology should follow the example of physiology and become a full-fledged science, while continuing to play a special role within philosophy.
 To meet this goal, he conceived of psychology as a standalone discipline with its own subject matter, namely mental phenomena.
-The basic principles that inform us about these phenomena are emblematic of his conception of the mind: his thesis of the intentional nature of mental phenomena; his thesis of inner perception as a secondary consciousness; and his classification of mental acts into presentations, judgments, and phenomena of love and hate.
+The basic principles that inform us about these phenomena are emblematic of his conception of the mind and will be discussed in more detail below: his thesis of the intentional nature of mental phenomena; his thesis of inner perception as a secondary consciousness; and his classification of mental acts into presentations, judgements, and phenomena of love and hate.

 In later years, Brentano drew an important distinction between descriptive and explanatory (“genetic”) psychology.
 These sub-disciplines of psychology differ both in their task and the methods they need to accomplish that task.
 According to Brentano, an analytical method is needed to describe psychological phenomena.
 We must analyze the experiences, which often only appear indistinct to us in inner perception, in order to precisely determine their characteristics.
 Genetic psychology, on the other hand, requires methods of explanation; it must be able to explain how the experiences that we perceive come about.